 Kindly direct any questions relative to the FCE reports to firstname.lastname@example.org.

 Deadlines: To receive preferred consideration, please complete your application and ensure we have received all materials by our application deadline of January 1, 2023.
 However, we will continue to accept applications until all positions have been filled.
 Once your completed application has been received it will be reviewed by the admissions committee.

-Financial Aid: Students admitted in the Ph.D. program will receive a full tuition waiver and a research stipend in the amount of $27,540 per year.
-Please inquire about financial assistance for students pursuing a Master's degree in the department.
+Financial Aid: Students admitted to the Ph.D. program will receive a full tuition waiver and a research stipend in the amount of $34,000 per year.
 International students will be assessed an additional fee each semester by the Office of International Programs.
 Students are responsible for paying this fee.

 Admission through the IGPBS Program

 The Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) admits pre-doctoral students with interests in all areas of basic biomedical research.
 The first year of the program involves coursework in molecular and cellular biology and rotations in three laboratories.
 At the end of the first year, students who select an advisor with a primary appointment in Microbiology become members of the Ph.D. program of the Department of Microbiology, Molecular Genetics and Immunology.
 Please note that IGPBS has an earlier application deadline.
 Check http://www.kumc.edu/igpbs/how-to-apply.html for the current deadline.